Shopping in Armenia: the ultimate guide

 Traditional carpets

-A hand-woven Armenian palace can be a very unusual and colorful gift.
-What do you think of the idea?
-Armenians would appreciate it, as they consider buying a carpet a great investment and a status self-expression.
-In general, carpet weaving in this land is considered to be the oldest traditional art.
+A hand-woven Armenian carpet can make a very unusual and colorful gift.
+What do you think of that idea?
+Armenians would appreciate it because they see buying a carpet as both a great investment and a way to express status.
+In general, carpet weaving in Armenia is considered the oldest traditional art.

 Ceramic products

-Armenian ceramics are also in price.
-By the way, making ceramic products from red clay and their further coating with glaze and decoration with ethnic patterns is also referred to the traditional craft of the local people.
+Armenian ceramics are also affordable.
+Making ceramic products from red clay, coating them with glaze, and decorating them with ethnic patterns is a traditional craft of the local people.

-It may be hard and expensive to take home a whole set of dishes, but a spice set, a small box, a frame, a statuette, a candy holder, an ashtray, a saucepan or a jug can be a successful and capacious purchase.
+It may be hard and expensive to take home a full set of dishes.
+However, you can easily buy a spice set, a small box, a frame, a statuette, a candy holder, an ashtray, a saucepan, or a jug.
+These make successful and practical purchases.

 Edible souvenirs

-And this is probably the most popular item because it tells about the most popular goods.
+This is probably the most popular item because it showcases Armenia’s best goods.

-We recommend all edible purchases to be made at local markets, for example, at the Central Market in Yerevan.
-Otherwise, go to the city supermarkets: “Moskvichka Supermarket”, “Yerevan City”, “Parma”, “Sas”, “Carrefour”, “Zambyugh market”, ‘Kaiser’, “RockFour” or others.
+We recommend buying all edible products at local markets, for example, at the Central Market in Yerevan.
+If you prefer supermarkets, go to “Moskvichka Supermarket,” “Yerevan City,” “Parma,” “Sas,” “Carrefour,” “Zambyugh Market,” ‘Kaiser,’ “RockFour,” or others.

 What does the Caucasus smell like?
-Hospitality and saffron!
-And also fragrant pepper, tarhun, chaman, cress, rosemary, alayza, mint, cilantro, tarragon, okra, cumin, chaber, cherry, cinnamon and a hundred more herbs.
-You can buy a bag of spicy herbs at a shop near the road for 700 Armenian drams (151 rubles).
+It smells of hospitality and saffron!
+You will also notice fragrant pepper, tarragon, chaman, cress, rosemary, alayza, mint, cilantro, okra, cumin, chaber, cherry, cinnamon, and dozens of other herbs.
+You can buy a bag of spices at a roadside shop for 700 Armenian drams (151 rubles).

-Grapes, persimmons, peaches, apricots, plums, kiwi, apples… But the most important fruit is considered to be pomegranate, which in Armenian sounds like “Nur”.
-In general, the pomegranate is a national symbol for Armenians, it symbolizes freedom, fertility, prosperity and the sun – the basis of any person.
-The average price of a pomegranate is 1,700 Armenian drams, the cost varies depending on the variety.
+Armenia grows grapes, persimmons, peaches, apricots, plums, kiwi, and apples.
+The most important fruit is the pomegranate, called “Nur” in Armenian.
+It symbolizes freedom, fertility, prosperity, and the sun.
+The average price of a pomegranate is 1,700 Armenian drams, depending on the variety.

-Armenia is rich in plants, the country’s flora has about 4,000 species of plants, 120 of which grow only here.
-That means that every Armenian tea is special, useful and exclusive.
-The most popular are hot drinks with the addition of mint, thyme, raspberry leaves and plum.
-Gourmets appreciate not only Armenian tea, but also Armenian coffee.
-The “Royal Armenia” variety is considered especially delicious for 4,000 Armenian drams.
+Armenia has rich flora, with about 4,000 plant species, 120 of which grow only here.
+Every Armenian tea is special, useful, and exclusive.
+The most popular teas include mint, thyme, raspberry leaves, and plum.
+Gourmets also appreciate Armenian coffee.
+The “Royal Armenia” variety costs AMD 4,000 and is considered especially delicious.

 What else can you bring from Armenia?